top of page

 The Canadian Centre for Ethics in Sport (CCES) is responsible for administering Canada's anti-doping program.
 Many OWA-sanctioned competitions are subject to doping control (SDC), including all Elite Competitions.
 International competitions at an elite level are also subject to doping control.
 If a competition is subject to doping control, it means that the CCES may be in attendance for testing.
 The current version of the Canadian Anti-Doping Program (CADP) came into effect on January 1, 2017.

-National Sport Organizations such as the CWFHC sign on to run their programs in accordance with the rules and policies outlined in the CADP.
+National Sport Organizations such as the WCH sign on to run their programs in accordance with the rules and policies outlined in the CADP.
 As a result, their athletes -- including all OWA athletes -- are committed to participating under CADP rules and taking part in clean sport.
 It is highly advisable that all athletes familiarize themselves with the current CADP.

 Remember that your actions affect the entire association.
 The OWA is currently considering repercussions of sanctions that may affect not only the athlete but also the coach and club.